- Contact information

-The Sugar River State Trail corridor is open to hunting within the Albany State Wildlife Area, approximately 8 miles, in Albany township, Green County during the Wisconsin state parks hunting time frame.
-The trail is posted open to hunting from the south side of County Highway EE in Monticello to the north side of Highway 59 in Albany.
+The Sugar River State Trail corridor is open to hunting within the Albany State Wildlife Area, approximately eight miles, in Albany township, Green County from the Saturday nearest Oct.
+17 through Jan.
+31. The trail is posted open to hunting from the south side of County Highway EE in Monticello to the north side of Highway 59 in Albany.
 For more information, please see:

 New Glarus: Parking and rest rooms are available at the New Glarus headquarters/depot just off State Highway 69 in New Glarus.

 Monticello: Parking is available at the Monticello trailhead near County Highway EE.
 The Badger State Trail connects with the Sugar River State Trail just south of the Monticello trailhead.

 Albany: Parking is available along city streets in Albany.